 The language challenge – in Yilan county, Mike and I rode past a sign that said “BOATING RIVER”.
 We had become so used to reading two syllable compound words in pinyin, we both had the same thought process “What is the Boa Ting River?
 Is it worth checking out?” before we realized our mistake.
 Everything is just so easy in Canada.
 Although I admit, it is pretty nice to be literate again.

 7-11 – and really the convenience store culture.
-Anything and everything you want is available, tea eggs and steamed buns, all kinds of other foods fresh & frozen, junk food, toiletries & other basics, drinks cold & hot and beer (and whiskey too).
+Anything and everything you want is available: tea eggs and steamed buns, all kinds of other foods fresh & frozen, junk food, toiletries & other basics, drinks cold & hot and beer (and whiskey too).
 Chairs outside for warm summer nights and air conditioning for the hot days.
 There are so many that you hardly have to pack food and you can drink without worrying about where you can fill up bottles on a bike ride.
-Not to mention the mail service, ability to pay bills, top up phone tickets & buy concert & baseball tickets… the list goes on and on.
-7-11 has a long way to go here.
+Not to mention the mail service, ability to pay bills, the machine to top up your pay as you go phone or buy concert & baseball tickets… the list goes on and on.
+7-11 has a long way to go here compared to Taiwan.

 Watching baseball with my students from the classroom.
 Our school overlooked Hsinchu’s baseball stadium.
 What better way to motivate kids to do their work than telling them they can watch some of the baseball game that’s happening at the end of class if they do their exercises.
 Playing language games and holding spelling bees while crowding around the windows, trying to see the next big hit.
 They all loved Manny Ramirez, who was playing with the EDA Rhinos that year.
 It was fantastic.